 - A negligent automobile driver.

 - The manufacturer or distributor of a defective product.

 - A dangerous sports coach.

 - A criminal.

 To prove that someone should be liable for your damages, your brain damage attorney will need to demonstrate that the defendant owed you a duty of care, breached a duty of care, caused your accident and that you suffered compensable damages as a result.
 This burden of proof requires a preponderance of evidence against the defendant.
 An attorney can help you with this burden, taking over complex legal processes such as filing a claim against the appropriate defendant, while you focus on physical recovery.

 Nationwide, the Center for Disease Control reports that TBI is a contributor in about 34% of all injury-related deaths.
 A blow, jolt, or strike to the head is often enough to cause a TBI.
 Piercing injuries are also commonly associated with TBI.
 Foreign objects, or even the victim’s own skull, can enter the cavity which the brain rests and cause tremendous irreversible damage.
 Sadly, when the brain is damaged in such a way, the victim is often left with a lifelong injury or disability.
 Many of the same causes of spinal cord injuries can also be linked to TBI.

 - Automobile and truck accidents

-While not all head injuries result in a TBI, the ones that do generally present with common symptoms.
+While not all head injuries result in a TBI, the ones that do generally present with common brain injury symptoms.
 Victims may experience a loss of consciousness, memory lapse, personality change, or lack of motor function.
 Tragically, in some cases, spinal cord and traumatic brain injuries accompany each other.
 The end result of this can be a lifetime of physical and emotional challenges for the victim and family members involved.
 Here is an infographic we created to describe the serioussness of a brain injury.
 Contact our brain injury attorneys for a free consultation for a case evaluation.